-The MnDNR is required to review Retention Site C in accordance with Minnesota Rules 6115.0300.
+The MnDNR is required to review Retention Site A in accordance with Minnesota Rules 6115.0300.
 These rules regulate the construction and enlargement of dams, as well as the repair, alteration, maintenance, operation, and abandonment, in such a manner as to best provide for public health, safety, and welfare.
-A MnDNR Dam Safety permit is required because the Retention Site C embankment will likely be classified as a Class III low hazard dam.
-A MnDNR Public Waters Work Permit is required for work on channels draining to the Roseau River.
+A MnDNR Dam Safety permit is required because the Retention Site A embankment will likely be classified as a Class III low hazard dam.
+A MnDNR Public Waters Work Permit may be required for work in Public Waters.